netd-tud/riot-exercises/README.md

-# Wireless Sensor Networks - Exercises
+# RIOT in the Internet of Things - Exercises

 ## Overview